zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 Onboarding a REST service with API ML means registering the service with the API ML Discovery service.
 The registration is triggered automatically by Spring after the service application context is fully initialized by firing a `ContextRefreshed` event.

-To register your REST service with API ML using a Spring Boot Enabler, annotate your application `main` class with `@EnableApiDiscovery`.
+To register your REST service with API ML using a Spring Boot enabler, annotate your application `main` class with `@EnableApiDiscovery`.

 ### Unregistering your service with API ML